TolgaS92/CryptoCars/README.md

 ## Description

-- Search the vin number, and get average market price for the vin number, in Crypto Currency and save,delete your car
+- The user can search using their cars VIN number and get the average market price for their car in USD and the current Crypto Currency price.
+Because the cryto currency market is changing at such a rapid pace, the user can save the searched price eveytime they search to see if the crypto price is increasing or decreasing.

 ## Deployed application link